Jay Grossman

 Automatically adding this info to all dbt models

-While the macro is great, I am lazy and don't want to go through the exercise of adding to the 100's of models in my projects.
+While the macro is simple and works well, I am lazy and don't want to go through the exercise of adding to the 100's of models in my projects.
 I'd like to automagically add it to all of the models!

 In dbt, the query-comment configuration in dbt_project.yml allows you to inject custom comments into the SQL queries that dbt runs against your database.
 This feature serves several important purposes: